(90): On the Kannywood/Nollywood Dichotomy and Related Issues

 Moreover, to many, supporting Kannywood in whatever name is a sin.
 The obloquy over and the rejection of the Federal Government’s proposal to build a 3-billion worth film village in Kano, which is the epicentre of Kannywood film production and consumption, is still fresh in our memories.
 I don’t want to restart any banal argument on the legitimacy or otherwise of what the filmmakers do and whatnot here.
 What I know for sure is that nobody can ban filmmaking in Kano and other northern states.
 If that is the case, we should look for ways to make the “rubbish” they do better, etc. Armchair criticism will not change anything.
 With your permission or not, your wife, kids and wards will watch that which you lampoon on the social media.
 Thus, we should not throw the baby out with the bath water.

-Lest you forget what I have said in the foregoing paragraphs, Kannywood is not Nollywood.
+Lest you forget what I have said in the preceding paragraphs, Kannywood is not Nollywood.
 The two are related but different.